steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_xjc_basic.md

 ## Example 4: Defining sources and XJC exclude filters

-By default, the jaxb2-maven-plugin examines the directory `src/main/xsd` for XSD files which should be used by JAXB to create Java source code (and `src/test/xsd` for test XSD sources).
+By default, the jaxb-maven-plugin examines the directory `src/main/xsd` for XSD files which should be used by JAXB to create Java source code (and `src/test/xsd` for test XSD sources).
 If you would like to place your XSD somewhere else, you need to define source elements as shown in the configuration below.
 The paths given are interpreted relative to